Novomyrhorod: Name and history

-In 1989 population was 16 349 people.
+In 1989 the population was 16 349 people.

 In 2013 population was 11 569 people.

 Until 18 July 2020, Novomyrhorod was the administrative center of Novomyrhorod Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Kirovohrad Oblast to four.
 The area of Novomyrhorod Raion was merged into Novoukrainka Raion.